 Channel two with a microphone sounds just as good.
-The amplifier was able to provide a clear and crisp vocal sound that just puts this thing on the top shelf!
+The amplifier provided a clear and crisp vocal sound that just puts this thing on the top shelf!

 The capability of playing and singing through an 18 lb amplifier with this quality under $500 bucks is a steal!
 Plus, the built-in effects sound great and do an excellent job of shaping the sound of either the guitar or your vocals.

 I know what you are thinking though, how does it sound with an electric?
 Well, I’m happy to say we did test that out as well!
 With a telecaster into the input, the amp was just as brilliant.

 The input was pushed a bit harder and we were able to get a bit more volume out of it with the telecaster.
 Once again, the tele sounded great through this amp.
 It is a great little unit, especially if you are doing solo work, or simply practicing at home.

 Conclusion And Final Thoughts

 There are not many guitar amps on the market that offer what the acoustasonic 90 does.
 Finding one that is made for an acoustic and also sounds great can be a challenge.

 The acoustasonic 90 really impressed me, it is capable of providing some great tones and effects!
 The addition of a mic input was also a really cool feature and not one to be overlooked.
 For the beginner learning on an electro-acoustic guitar, this is your next amp!